-Condition: The programme team must revisit programme documentation to ensure the terminology in use is accurate and reflective of the current terminology used in relation to statutory regulation and the programme content.
+Condition: The programme team must revisit the programme documentation to ensure the terminology in use is accurate and reflective of the current terminology used in relation to statutory regulation.

 Reason: The visitors noted the programme documentation submitted by the education provider did not fully comply with the advertising guidance issued by HPC.
-In particular, there were instances of out-of-date terminology in reference to HPC 'accrediting' the programme (e.g. document B1 p1), and that students should refer to the HPC 'code of conduct' (e.g. document B p14 and p218).
+In particular, there were instances of out-of-date terminology in reference to HPC 'accrediting' the programme (e.g. document B1 p1 and p15), and that successful completion of the programme will lead to 'state registration' with the HPC (e.g. document B1 p80).
 The HPC does not 'accredit' education programmes, as a statutory regulator we 'approve' education programmes.
-It is also the case that the HPC does not have a code of conduct, instead HPC has standards of conduct performance and ethics and produces a publication 'Guidance on conduct and ethics for students'.
-The visitors also noted there were references to the module 'Body- structure for occupational performance' (e.g. document B p218) which was clarified is no longer part of the programme.
+It is also the case that registration is with the HPC and not with the state.
 The visitors considered the terminology could be misleading to students and therefore required the documentation to be reviewed to remove any instances of incorrect or out-of-date terminology throughout.